Racine County Court Records

 Civil Filing Fees

 Total fees include the base filing fee, court support services surcharge, and justice information surcharge.
 Electronically filed cases are subject to an additional $35.00 per party (effective May 1, 2024).
-Fee waivers may be requested by qualifying individuals under Wis.
-Stat. § 814.29.
+Fee waivers may be available for qualifying individuals under Wis.
+Stat.
+814.29.

 Municipal Courts

 Racine County has numerous municipal courts that handle ordinance violations, traffic citations, and other local matters.
-Municipal court records are maintained separately by each municipality.
-Appeals from municipal court are filed with the Circuit Court and follow standard civil appeal filing fees.
+Each municipality maintains its own municipal court records separately.
+Appeals from municipal court go to the Circuit Court and follow standard civil appeal filing fees.

 Racine County Family Court Records